chukwuebuka-nnonyelu/PRODIGY_DS_01/README.md

 ## Visualization

 I used a bar chart to represent the frequency of occurrences for each age group.
 The chart highlights the most and least represented age groups in the dataset.
-You can view the chart [here](link-to-chart).
+You can view the chart [here](https://github.com/chukwuebuka-nnonyelu/PRODIGY_DS_01/blob/main/Age%20Distribution%20Viz.xlsx).

 ## Key Insights

-- **Main Insight**: [Explain any significant trends, e.g., most dominant age group].
+- **Main Insight**: [The most dominant age group is 26-35 years, with a total of 8,514 persons].
-- **Secondary Insight**: [Discuss any other observations, such as gaps between age groups or surprising distributions].
+- **Secondary Insight**: [The least dominant age group is 76-90 years, with a toal of 241 persons].

 ## Methodology

 - Data ranges from ages 17 to 90.
-- Ages were grouped into intervals of [e.g., 5 or 10 years].
+- Ages were grouped into intervals.
-- The chart was created using [mention any tools/libraries such as Python (Matplotlib/Seaborn), R, or Excel].
+- The chart was created using [Excel].

-## Conclusion

-This analysis provides a snapshot of the age distribution within the dataset.
-The visualization and insights can be useful for [specific use cases, further research, or related projects].